SoloVid/Thy/notes.md

     - not - logical NOT
     - some - logical OR
 - def - shorthand function that returns the value of the first argument
-- for - container for for-loop functions
+- loop - container for for-loop functions
+    - forever
     - elements
     - times
 - math